 Notes

-Customize the ingredients.
-Salad rolls are totally customizable.
+Customize the ingredients: Salad rolls are totally customizable.
 You can choose your favourite vegetables or meat.
 The most popular choices include cucumbers, cabbage, lettuce, cucumber, avocado, firm tofu, and shredded chicken.

 - Prep Time: 15 minutes